Skip to content

 If you think that your livestock has contracted a disease, you must report this as soon as an outbreak is suspected as many animal diseases are highly contagious.
 These are known as notifiable diseases and include foot and mouth disease, Bluetongue Bird Flu (Avian influenza) and Anthrax Rabies.
 If you suspect any signs of any notifiable diseases or have a case confirmed, you must report these immediately to the Animal Health and Veterinary Laboratories Agency (AHVLA).

 There is a bird flu prevention zone currently in place for the UK.
-Read the Gov.uk: avian influenza guidance or for further advice contact us.
+Read the Gov.uk: avian influenza guidance or for further advice Contact Animal health.

 To help minimise the risk of disease and reduce the possibility of the spread of disease during an outbreak, all livestock movements require a licence and must be monitored.
 If you keep livestock you must keep accurate records of all movements of livestock, on and off your land, in movement record books.
 Movement documents for the relevant animals can be accessed below: